References & Supporting Data

 Promotes equity, innovation, and local vaccine ownership.
 This policy aligns with LunaVax’s mission to support local production, equitable access, and innovative delivery across Nigeria.

-Source: National Vaccine Policy, Federal Republic of Nigeria (2021), published by NESG.
-Download the policy PDF
+Source: National Vaccine Policy, Federal Republic of Nigeria (2021).
+Download the official PDF hosted by NIMR

 8. African Development Bank (AfDB, 2023)